Racism row: Waikato University Māori staff allegations of institutional racism 'incorrect, inaccurate' review finds

 The statement made a number of claims about the faculty leadership's view of executive

-decisions including the status of the Faculty in its reporting line, representation on
+decisions including the status of the faculty in its reporting line, representation on

 committees, breadth of power and influence of those committees, employment, promotion and pay scales of Māori staff, the academic credentials and appropriateness of

-appointments, the failure of critical plans to remain current, the distribution of equity
+appointments, the distribution of equity funding, and the profile of Māori achievement, activities and events.

-funding, the relationship with mana whenua, other iwi, the utility of representative bodies, and the profile of Māori achievement, activities and events.
+However, one of the "Waikato 6" who wrote the original letter, said the project and use of university money to fund it was legitimate and although it was stopped they hoped it would get the go-ahead again.

 The reviewers had access to all relevant university files, held individual and group meetings with 80 people and received 96 submissions across one week.